Event spark

 Tip

-While uixForge.event will always exist as a template variable, uixForge.event.<forge_id> will not so you need to check for it's existence in the dict prior to accessing, otherwise your template will error.
-If you are unsure of why a template is not working as expected, you can always you template debugging with {# uix.debug #}.
+While uixForge.event will always exist as a template variable, uixForge.event.<forge_id> will not so you need to check for its existence in the dict prior to accessing, otherwise your template will error.
+If you are unsure of why a template is not working as expected, you can always use template debugging with {# uix.debug #}.

 type: custom:uix-forge